mediative/site/content/post/simple-ml-pipeline.md

 ```
 {{< figure src="/images/simple-ml-pipeline/predNactual.png">}}

-The model obviously managed to learn correlations between the Dow jones and the Nasdaq.
-Nothing to impress your broker, but that is a basis on which building better prediction.
+Sure enough, the model managed to learn correlations between the Dow jones and the Nasdaq.
+Nothing to impress your broker, but it is a basis on which one can build better predictions.